Boxing Gyms in San Francisco (Top 7 in 2023)

 • Pricing: $200 / month or $30 a class

 Rise Combat Sports, formerly known as Fight & Fitness, is a family owned martial arts gym with a iron strong community and nearly two decades of experience.
-As the name suggests, this gym trains in a multitude of combat sports, including boxing, Muay Thai, and Jiu Jitsu.

 The gym itself, set in a light, open, warehouse-like space looks awesome and is well equipped.
 You can join as a member a for $200 to go to unlimited classes or you can drop in and join classes at $30 a class.